 For the most part, the nightly shows were very enjoyable.
 I was dreading the Jersey Boy’s show but ended up loving The Unexpected Boys!
 They were incredibly entertaining and so much fun.
 “Vibeology” was Royal Caribbean’s signature show but I thought it missed the mark.
 They were supposed to sing songs that the audience could connect with, sing along, and enjoy; but it did not deliver.
 I thought the song choices were awful and the costumes were way too much.
 “Stage to Screen” was much better, which included songs from Broadway shows that have also been movies.
 I thought they did an excellent job with “Hairspray”!

 Our first two days were spent at sea; but due to the weather, we did not get to work on our tans.
 Instead we played Bingo, got a massage at the spa, saw “Casablanca” at the theater, and read in the solarium (the lounge chairs are padded and the room is warm which makes for a perfect napping location).

-Royal Caribbean is one of my favorite cruise lines but I have to say this was not the best Royal Caribbean trip I have been on.
+Royal Caribbean is one of my favorite cruise lines, but I have to say this was not the best Royal Caribbean trip I have been on.
 The food at the pay restaurants was wonderful, but the rest was lacking.
-The Windjammer did not offer the wide buffet variety I was expecting and after their dinner ended, there were no real food options.
-Luckily we brought some snacks with us or we would have been SOL after the nightly shows.
+The Windjammer did not offer the wide buffet variety I was expecting and when dinner ended, there were no real food options.
+Luckily, we brought some snacks with us or we would have been SOL after the nightly shows.
 In addition, the activities were not nearly as plentiful as on other ships.
-We often found ourselves watching “Nancy Grace Mysteries” on repeat in our stateroom as opposed to partaking in the cruise’s activities.
+We often found ourselves watching “Nancy Grace Mysteries” on repeat in our stateroom as opposed to partaking in the cruise’s few activities.
 The same movies and TV shows played every day we were onboard.
 It would have been nice to have a bigger movie and TV selection to choose from, especially due to the weather.

-Check out our other cruise posts:
+Check out some of our other cruise posts: